 Some of these sets are well-rounded and decent starter sets, while others are mainly composed of supplementary colors.

-So you don’t want to buy a random set.
+So you don’t just want to choose a random set to start with.

 Let’s take a look at the top 5 best Copic marker sets to start with.